barbarachbc/esphome-workshop/README.md

 > "Create a listing page at /devices that shows all devices with filtering by category and connection type."

 **Cross-referencing:**
-> "On the example detail page, display cards for all referenced devices and components."
+> "On the project detail page, display cards for all referenced devices and components."

 **Styling:**
 > "Add a card component for devices that shows the title, category badge, and connection types."